-- The Learning Center, where tutors are on duty during the afternoon and evening hours to aid with course work and writing assignments.
+- Tutoring Services, where tutors are on duty during the afternoon and evening hours to aid with course work and writing assignments.

-- The facilities at Reed Library, the Health Center, Computing Services, Athletics, Rockefeller Arts Center, the Career Development Office, the Office of Student Affairs, and the Office of Veterans Affairs.
+- The facilities at Reed Library, Health Center, Information Technology Services, Athletics, Rockefeller Arts Center, Career Development Office, Student Affairs, and the Office of Veterans Affairs.